balaji-techascend/career-roadmap/1-baseline.md

 - Bullet points only
 - Be specific and concrete
 - "Good enough" answers are fine
-- This is about **allocation**, not aspiration
-- You must stop or reduce something for this module to be complete
+- No future planning here
+- If you already think clearly in writing, you may not need AI at all in this module.
+Skipping AI does not reduce the value of this exercise.
 - Time-box this to **30–45 minutes total**

-If nothing feels uncomfortable to write or cut, you are probably being too safe.
+If something feels slightly uncomfortable to write, you are probably doing it right.

 ---

-## 1. Where Is My Effort Actually Going?
+## 1. What Is My Role Actually Optimized For?

-Describe reality, not intent.

-- Most of my work time currently goes to:
+Describe the work you actually do and are relied on for today, not your title or what the role is supposed to be.

+- Core outcomes my role reliably produces:
   - …
   - …
-- Most of my mental energy (thinking, worrying, preparing) goes to:
+- Problems I'm consistently pulled into when things matter:
   - …
+- If I stopped working for 30 days, the biggest gaps would be:
   - …
-- Most of my learning or upskilling time goes to:
-  - …
-- When things get busy or uncertain, I default to:
-  - …

 **Constraint:**
-Do not evaluate yet.
-Just describe where energy is actually spent.

----

-## 2. What Effort Is Actually Paying Off?

-Identify activities with **observable returns**, not hoped-for ones.

-- Effort or investment that has produced real returns:
-  - What I invest in:
-    - …
-  - What return it has produced (trust, influence, visibility, options):
-    - …
-  - Who notices or benefits:
-    - …

-- (Optional second item if applicable)
-  - …

-If there is no evidence of return, leave it out.
+Do not describe aspirations or future scope.
+Only current reality.

 <details>
 <summary><strong>Optional AI Assist (click to expand)</strong></summary>